New Jersey Practice Tests at Driver’s Prep

 It is a good idea to have your NJ Driver Manual handy and read up on questions you miss.

-You can get the latest version of the New Jersey Driver Manual from your nearest MVC location – or download it online.
+You can get the latest version of the New Jersey Driver Manual from your nearest MVC office – or download it online.
 Don’t use practice tests instead of the manual.
 Practice tests are a supplement to the manual, they should not replace it.

 The passing score in New Jersey is 80 percent, which means you can’t miss more than 10 questions.